itasevski/FairVote/README.md

 3. Enter the command "truffle test" to ensure that everything will work as desired
 4. Enter the command "truffle migrate --reset" to deploy the contract containing the business logic to your Ganache Ethereum blockchain
 5. Enter the command "npm run dev".
 This command will open the UI in your browser and let you connect to your local blockchain via MetaMask. (if you don't have a MetaMask account/wallet, follow this tutorial: https://myterablock.medium.com/how-to-create-or-import-a-metamask-wallet-a551fc2f5a6b#:~:text=Click%20on%20the%20MetaMask%20extension,or%20create%20a%20new%20one.&text=Click%20on%20%E2%80%9CCreate%20a%20Wallet,%E2%80%9CNo%20Thanks%E2%80%9D%20to%20proceed.)
+6. Make sure that you have a MetaMask private network added for "localhost:7545", i.e for the local Ganache blockchain.
+This can be done via the "Add Network" button in MetaMask.
-6. You can now cast a vote with your MetaMask wallet, whose address will be associated with the user that cast the vote.
+7. You can now cast a vote with your MetaMask wallet, whose address will be associated with the user that cast the vote.